 Finding an Experienced Child Support Attorney

-If you are a custodial parent and looking to get child support and need advice on determining if you are eligible and how much you can receive, you may want to speak with a family law attorney.
+If you are a custodial parent looking to get child support and need advice on determining eligibility and how much you can receive, you may want to speak with a family law attorney.
 An effective lawyer can also help you reach an agreement with your spouse and modify child support orders.
-The bottom line is that courts will factor the essential financial and support needs of a child, and reflect those needs in a child support order.
-If a child's needs change, or if there is a significant change in a parent's circumstances, however, it may be necessary for a parent to file for a modification of existing child support, or contact a child support lawyer in their area.
+The bottom line is that courts will factor the essential financial and support needs of a child.
+Courts will reflect those needs in a child support order.
+However, if a child's needs change, or if there is a significant change in a parent's circumstances, you might have to file for a modification of existing child support.
+Contact a child support lawyer in your area.

 Learn About Child Support Enforcement